Should we be scared our jobs are going to be replaced by AI?

 In fact, many believe AI + Humans is the future of work, not AI vs Humans.

-That list of tasks Jane can help with is not full of tasks that typically bring people joy and excitement.
+The above list of tasks Capacity can help with is not full of tasks that typically bring people joy and excitement.

 Imagine if your team members could spend time solving real problems and creating amazing products – not answering the same questions over and over.

-So don’t let the fear of being replaced by a digital assistant paralyze you.
+So don’t let the fear of being replaced by an AI assistant paralyze you.

 Instead, ready yourself for the already-begun AI revolution.